Cappuccinuo/LeetCode/README.md

 [1342]:<https://leetcode.com/problems/number-of-steps-to-reduce-a-number-to-zero/> "Number of steps to reduce a number to zero"
 [1346]:<https://leetcode.com/problems/check-if-n-and-its-double-exist/> "Check If n and Its double exist"
 [1347]:<https://leetcode.com/problems/minimum-number-of-steps-to-make-two-strings-anagram/> "Minimum number of steps to make two strings anagram"
+[1374]:<https://leetcode.com/problems/generate-a-string-with-characters-that-have-odd-counts/> "Generate a string with characters that have odd counts"
 [892]:<https://leetcode.com/problems/surface-area-of-3d-shapes/> "Surface area of 3d Shapes"